sarajw/whimsica11y/disability.md

 <a href="https://www.w3.org/TR/WCAG22/">The Web Content Accessibility Guidelines (WCAG) 2.2</a> say:
 > <q>Following these guidelines will make content more accessible to a wider range of people with disabilities, including accommodations for **blindness** and **low vision**, **deafness** and **hearing loss**, **limited movement**, **speech disabilities**, **photosensitivity**, and combinations of these, and some accommodation for **learning disabilities** and **cognitive limitations**; but will not address every user need for people with these disabilities.</q>

 Yes, it's imperfect (aren't we all), but achievable!
-In order to understand better how we can help people with disabilities, it may help to know the different ways in which we use the web.
+In order to understand better how we can include people with disabilities, it may help to know the different ways in which we use the web.

 ## Adaptive strategies